qza7849467chensh5/reflective-bind/README.md

 # Reflective Bind

 With reflective-bind, you can freely use inline functions in render without worrying about wasteful re-rendering of React pure components.
-It works for both stateless functional and class components.
+It works for both stateless functional components and class components.
 The best part is, it requires almost no code change 🙌

 [Check out our blog post](https://flexport.engineering/ending-the-debate-on-inline-functions-in-react-8c03fabd144) for more info on the motivation and the inner workings of reflective-bind.